top of page

 How well do solar panels work in winter?

-It is true that solar panels do not generate as much power during the winter days, but your production during the sunny summer days is able to more than make up for this.
-We typically take this into consideration when sizing a solar energy system for your home or business.
+Indeed, solar panels do not generate as much power during the winter days, but your production during the sunny summer days can more than make up for this.
+We typically consider this when sizing a solar energy system for your home or business.

 Are you sure solar works in Indiana?